pr0xxy/restful/README.md

 On Windows:

 ```
-py -3 -m venv venv
+py -3 -m venv fibonacci
 ```

-If you needed to install virtualenv because you are on an older version of Python, use the following command instead:
+And if you needed to install virtualenv because you are on an older version of Python, use the following command instead:
 ```
-virtualenv venv
+virtualenv fibonacci
 ```
 On Windows:

 ```
-\Python27\Scripts\virtualenv.exe venv
+\Python27\Scripts\virtualenv.exe fibonacci
 ```

 ## Activate the environment